JakeMakesStuff/website/src/pages/blog/neon.md

 ...
 ```

 After this is done, we should have a Hotwired application running on the latest release of Rails.
-Note to use Postgres, you may need to install your OS's dependency for it (`libpg-dev` in the case of Linux).
+Note: to use Postgres, you may need to install your OS's dependency for it (`libpg-dev` in the case of Linux).

 ## Configuring the users database